Moving on from Domestic Violence

 In certain situations, where a victim is at risk, an Occupation Order can also be applied for.
 This prevents the perpetrator from returning to the jointly owned property.
 We will advise you as to whether it is possible to obtain an Occupation Order when you contact us.

 Watson Thomas Solicitors are experts in family law who offer a compassionate and professional service that will help you to take positive steps so you can start to move on from a life of domestic abuse.
-For a free initial consultation, please call us on 01252 622422 or visit www.watson-thomas.co.uk for further information on legal services.
+For a free callback, please submit your details and we'll arrange a free, no obligation callback at a time to suit you.